Gab Server Subpoenaed By Pennsylvania Attorney General

 Gab was thrust into the spotlight last month, because shortly before the shooting at the Pittsburgh synagogue, the suspect Robert Bowers posted angry comments about a Jewish nonprofit on Gab.
 He wrote, "Screw your optics - I'm going in."

-Gab's CEO Andrew Torba has continued to defend the site as a platform for free speech.
+Torba, Gab's CEO, has continued to defend the site as a platform for free speech.

 In an interview last month, Torba told NPR that Gab does have a policy of removing speech that is threatening.
 But he also said that what the synagogue shooting suspect wrote didn't sound like a direct threat to him.